thesid42/Safe-Screen/README.md

 Kernel browser screenshot
   -> local DOM-assisted SafeScreen redactor
   -> redacted screenshot with sticky-note labels
-  -> Lightcone / Northstar CUA or mock Tzafon client -> SafeScreen action guard
+  -> Lightcone / Northstar CUA or mock client
+  -> SafeScreen action guard
-  -> local placeholder substitution
-  -> Kernel browser execution
+  -> local placeholder substitution or privacy-safe answer logging -> Kernel/local browser execution when an action is needed
 ```

-For the 4-hour MVP, redaction can run in two modes:
+Redaction can run in two modes:

 - local rule-based detection, where Playwright reads visible DOM text and bounding boxes, then `sharp` draws sticky-note overlays onto the screenshot while preserving the original dimensions and coordinate space
 - Brev-hosted smart detection, where SafeScreen sends the raw local screenshot plus DOM metadata to a trusted Qwen VL redaction service and receives back redaction boxes/labels before anything is sent to the CUA model

 The Brev redactor is inside the privacy boundary.
 Lightcone/Northstar still receives only the redacted screenshot.

+CUA responses can be browser actions (`click`, `type`, `scroll`, `key`, `wait`) or an `answer` for read-only review/analysis demos.
+SafeScreen logs `answer` output locally after sanitizing any accidental literal vault values.

 ## Setup